Too Much, Too Soon: Original book

 The film was based on the tumultuous anecdotes of Barrymore and Gerold Frank's.
 1957 best-selling autobiography.
 Frank was a renowned ghostwriter and had previously worked on I'll Cry Tomorrow, a popular book about another alcoholic celebrity, Lillian Roth.
 The book, released as Too Soon Too Much, was published through Henry Holt & Co. in 1957, and re-published in 1958 through Signet publishing.
 Warner Bros. picked up the film a year later in 1958.
-The book aimed to assuage the immense negativity surrounding Diana’s name; the book’s subtitle, “the Cinderella story — in reverse,” epitomizes the self-aware and reflective tone of the book.
+The book aimed to counteract the immense negativity surrounding Diana's name; the book's subtitle, “the Cinderella story — in reverse,” epitomizes the self-aware and reflective tone of the book.
 Barrymore focuses on the theme of self redemption in the book, primed with an explanation of her plunge followed with a triumphant description of her resilience.

 The devastating mental health issues plaguing the Barrymore family is well documented — Diana expands upon her childhood of neglect and the cycle of abuse she suffered throughout her life in her book.
 The writing process served as an outlet for Barrymore, where she was able to express her frustrations which "[she] usually only [got] rid of on a psychiatrist’s couch."

 Although the book was intended to reintroduce Barrymore into the limelight, Diana faced an untimely death in 1960, a meager three years after the publishing.
 Unfortunately, it appeared as if she had never overcome her demons, and succumbed to a drug and alcohol overdose.
-Articles concerning Diana’s public perception revealed some negative opinions, especially around her death.
-For example, Hugh Strathmore analyzes the waning days up until her death, and inconsiderately concludes that Diana’s “stubborn pride” and that the fact that she “wouldn’t admit that the hooch had her licked” was what cause her ultimate overdose.
+Articles concerning Diana's public perception revealed some negative opinions, especially around her death.
+For example, Hugh Strathmore analyzes the waning days up until her death, and inconsiderately concludes that Diana's “stubborn pride” and that the fact that she “wouldn’t admit that the hooch had her licked” was what cause her ultimate overdose.
 He also describes her demise as “unsurprising."

 "There's no message, I didn't set out to point a moral", said Barrymore.
 "But writing it has been a cleansing process.
 It's like psychiatry in a way."